Table of Contents

 Import the occlusion model into Unity and mount it under the Block node in the scene

-Import the occlusion model
+Import occlusion model

-Occlusion model fitting
+Occlusion model alignment

-Occlusion model change material
+Change occlusion model material

-The effect of occlusion is mainly influenced by the following points:
+The occlusion effect is mainly influenced by:

-• The accuracy of positioning and tracking itself
+• Accuracy of localization and tracking itself

-• The accuracy of model placement
+• Precision of model placement